How to Fix Cannot Delete System Queued Windows Error Reporting Files

 Stop Windows Modules Installer service

-4. Open File Explorer and navigate to C:\ Windows \ Logs \ CBS
+4. Open File Explorer and go to C:\Windows\Logs\CBS

-If Windows is installed on a different drive, adapt the location accordingly.
+Note: If Windows is installed on a different drive, change the location as needed.

 5. In the CBS folder, move or rename all files.
-You can rename it anything as long as you preserve the “.log” extension.
+Make sure to keep the “.log” extension (for example, rename CBS.log to CBS_old.log).

 Rename all logs